Has Kettlewell done enough to earn Motherwell job?

 Speaking before the game with Hearts, Kettlewell said points and performances would make a more intoxicating case for him than "presentations and Powerpoints", and the reaction he has got from the players has been eye-catching.

 The Motherwell players outworked Hearts and showed a far greater appetite for the contest.
-It was more blood and sweat than pass and move at times, but such as the foundations on which success is built.
+It was more blood and sweat than pass and move at times, but such are the foundations on which success is built.

-"The gaffer just told us to do the fundamentals well," goalscorer Jon Obika said, while team-mate Calum Butcher spoke of the clarity of what they had been asked to do.
+"The gaffer just told us to do the fundamentals well," said goalscorer Jon Obika, while team-mate Calum Butcher spoke of the clarity of what they had been asked to do.

-The caretaker brushed aside any praise - "there's definitely no Kettlewell magic - I can tell you that" and spoke glowingly of the reaction of his players.
+The caretaker brushed aside any praise - "there's definitely no Kettlewell magic, I can tell you that" - and spoke glowingly of the reaction of his players.

 "It is my job to see if I can pick some weaknesses in Hearts and St Mirren, to identify where they can hurt us," Kettlewell said.
 "Once you put all that information out there, it's how the players respond it it on the pitch over 90 minutes."

-And they responded to it in a way that they rarely did for Stevie Hammell, who was sacked after a run of one win in 13 games culminated in last weekend's abject Scottish Cup defeat by Raith Rovers
+And they responded to it in a way they rarely did for Stevie Hammell, who was sacked after a run of one win in 13 games culminated in last weekend's abject Scottish Cup defeat by Raith Rovers

 "When you see the change in the players, as a board you're seeing the momentum, why would you change that and go with someone else?" asked former Motherwell captain Stephen Craigan on Sportsound